imacaulay5/TupleDepth/README.md

 # TupleDepth
-Function that counts the maximum amount of embedded tuples, within any given tuple.
-Practice use of embedded for loops, if-then statements, function definitions and break statements
+A function that counts the maximum number of embedded tuples, within any given tuple.
+Practice the use of embedded for loops, if-then statements, function definitions, and break statements